-Rachel examined her face in a small mirrored compact and used a powdered puff to repair tear tracks in her makeup.
+Rachel examined her face in a small mirrored compact and used a powder puff to repair tear tracks in her makeup.
 Joshua’s reflected face suddenly appeared over her shoulder and she nearly dropped the compact.
 He looked so much like their father Gabriel, the only father she had ever known, that for a second the years fell away and she was a little girl again.
-The moment passed as quicklyly as it had occurred and Rachel exhaled shakily.
+The moment passed as quickly as it had come and Rachel exhaled shakily.

 “You almost gave me a heart attack Joshua.
 I thought you went to the cafeteria.
 Why are you looking at me like that?”

 “It was you wasn’t it?
 You told Nicole what mom was up to didn’t you?”